petermaloney/localpaste/README.md

 optional arguments:
-  -h, --help            show this help message and exit

-  --foreground, -f      run in foreground mode

-  --daemon, -d          run in daemon mode
+  -h, --help            show this help message and exit --foreground, -f      run in foreground mode --daemon, -d          run in daemon mode
   --debug               run in debug mode

-  --datadir DATADIR     dir to store data files (default=localpaste_data)
+  --datadir DATADIR     dir to store data files (default=localpaste_data) --name-min-size NAME_MIN_SIZE

-  --name-min-size NAME_MIN_SIZE
-                        minimum number of chars in the name that goes in the url and filename (default=4)

-  --no-create-datadir   prevent automatically creating a data dir if one does not exist
+                        minimum number of chars in the name that goes in the url and filename (default=4) --no-create-datadir   prevent automatically creating a data dir if one does not exist

-  --port PORT, -p PORT  port to listen on (default=80)
+  --port PORT, -p PORT  port to listen on
   --scheme {http,https}, -s {http,https}
-                          scheme to use (default=http)

-  --hostname HOSTNAME   hostname to send to clients in the url so they can retrieve their paste.
+                        scheme to use (default=http) --hostname HOSTNAME   hostname to send to clients in the url so they can retrieve their paste (default=use host and port from http request)
+  --certfile CERTFILE   file containing both the SSL certificate and key for
+                        https (default=server.pem)
+  --listen-address LISTEN_ADDRESS
+                        listen address (default=0.0.0.0)
 ```